 The earliest version of Victorian death photos - or post-mortem photography - was simple: the deceased person was photographed in a casket, usually in the parlor of their home before loved ones came to pay their respects.

 These images were a simple way of remembering those who had passed, and served as a form of memento mori, a popular Latin phrase meaning "remember that you will die."

-These photos, called "hidden mother" pictures, were taken because the mother didn't want to be seen.
-So she simply hid behind a sheet and held the baby in her arms.
-(In some cases, the baby photographed isn't dead, the mother is simply there to hold him or her still, so researchers often have a hard time determining which of these photos feature deceased babies.)
+These photos, called "hidden mother" pictures, were taken because the mother didn't want to be seen - she simply hid behind a sheet and held the baby in her arms.
+In some cases, the baby photographed wasn't deceased, the mother was simply there to hold them still.